jaspartang/Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image10]

-The difference between the original data set and the augmented data set is the following ...
+The new histogram of the training data is the following ...

 ![alt text][image11]